luweiguo511/BankSwitch/README.md

 # Quickly Add an Accelerometer with SPI #
 ## Overview ##
-For IOT (Internet of Things) solution, it offen uses sensor like IMU (Inertial measurement Unit).
+For IOT (Internet of Things) solution, it offen uses accelerometer sensor like IMU (Inertial measurement Unit).
 The EFR32BG22 thunderboard (kit SLTB010A) has an ICM20648 sensor (6-axis) from vendor TDK InvenSense.

 https://www.silabs.com/development-tools/thunderboard/thunderboard-bg22-kit